Sakthibats/GT_ACE_football/server/README.md

 Backend service is deployed on Heroku: https://govtacefootball.herokuapp.com/

 #### For local run
 If you wish to run locally you may have to edit certain files.
-The edits have been done on a seperate branch called localrun.
-Checkout to this branch locally

-For local run cd into this project directory and you can run:
+The edits have been done on a seperate branch called **localrun**.
+Checkout to localrun locally.
+For local run cd into this project directory and you can run the following commands:

 ### `npm run dev`